Peter Van Petegem

-Peter van Petegem (born 18 January 1970 in Brakel, Belgium) is a former professional road racing cyclist.
+Peter van Petegem (born 18 January 1970) is a former professional road racing cyclist.
 Van Petegem last rode for Quick Step-Innergetic, in 2007.
 He lived in Horebeke.
 He was a specialist in spring classics, one of ten riders to win the Tour of Flanders and Paris–Roubaix in the same season.
 He also earned a medal at the World Championship on two occasions; taking the silver in 1998 and winning the bronze in 2003.
 His last race was the GP Briek Schotte in Desselgem on 11 September 2007.

+Personal life

+His sons, Axandre Van Petegem and Maurits Van Petegem, are also competitive cyclists.